 Harmony Square Dairy Queen – Jane and Mike have now created a Dairy Queen that is very energy-efficient.

-After only one month of data, opening in early January 2016 the loyal customers have shown their appreciation for the efforts.
-With a 46% increase in business over the same month last year, a larger store footprint, two additional cake freezers, three additional reach in freezers, a chain broiler, site lighting, and additional exterior signage, in other words a lot more energy demand, the store is trending at 50% of the national average for energy usage per square foot for a fast food chain store.
+Opening in early January 2016 the loyal customers have shown their appreciation for the efforts after only one month of data.
+With a 46% increase in business over the same month last year, a larger store footprint, two additional cake freezers, three additional reach in freezers, a chain broiler, site lighting, and additional exterior signage, there is a higher energy demand.
+Even then, the store is trending at 50% of the national average for energy usage per square foot for a fast food chain store.
 The energy-efficient features used at the store are: